carpentries/instructor-training/02-models.md

 > Describe another kind of formative assessment you have seen or used
 > and explain how it helps both the instructor and the learner figure out
 > where they are and what they need to do next.
 {: .challenge}

+> ## Modeling Instruction
+>
+> There have been many "models" of teaching/learning in the past.
+What
+> model do you currently use (sub-consciously or consciously)?
+{: .challenge}